Elizabeth Powell Bond: Family and education

 Elizabeth Powell was born in 1841 in Clinton, New York, to a Quaker couple, Catherine Macy Powell and Townsend Powell.
 Her father was a farmer, and when she was four, the family moved to a farm in Ghent.
 By the age of 15, she was serving as an assistant teacher at a Friends’ School in the county.
 She graduated at the age of seventeen from the State Normal School in Albany.
+Her brother married educator and activist Anna Rice Powell in 1861.

 Like many Quakers, she held strong views against slavery and was a suffragist, peace activist, and temperance reformer.
 At the age of 16, she was speaking out at local meetings of anti-slavery campaigners.
 She spent some time in the household of the abolitionist William Lloyd Garrison before her marriage.

 In 1872, she married Henry Herrick Bond, a lawyer from Northampton, Massachusetts.
 They had two sons, Edwin (born 1874), and Herrick, (born 1878, died in infancy).
 Henry Herrick Bond died in 1881.